 The Owner Must Provide Proof Of Citizenship Or Residence In Canada (E.G., Passport).

 When buying your watercraft, you must provide documentation proving that you are a Canadian citizen or resident. (e.g., passport).
 In addition, you’ll need to have the length of your boat and the manufacturer written down somewhere on board.
 If you plan to use your boat for commercial purposes, the next step is to find a company offering maritime insurance and register your vessel.
-You are also required to provide Transport Canada with the location of your home port, which is the place where your boat will be stored when it is not being used.
+You are also required to provide Transport Canada with the location of your home port.
+This last one is the place where your boat will be stored when it is not being used.

 Transport Canada needs this information to contact the boat proprietor if something goes wrong while the ship is being used.
 As long as they have a physical location, supplying the phone number of the insurance provider who registers your boat can satisfy the home port location prerequisite.
 This is provided that the insurance provider has a physical location.